A Guide to IR35

 Yes.
 All status determinations made post-6th April under the new reforms are underwritten by a Fee Payer policy that protects against future HMRC investigation and/or additional tax liabilities.
 This means that projects deemed 'Outside IR35' from the questions answered by both parties using Worksome will be covered, should HMRC ever challenge the payments.

 What’s the alternative to managing this process with Worksome?

 HMRC has a Check Employment Status for Tax (CEST) tool, containing lots of questions to be manually answered for each freelance project.
-You will likely come across this assessment with a lot with companies sadly not yet using Worksome.
-In around 20% of cases CEST is unable to determine whether an assignment is Inside or Outside of IR35.
-It’s a labour intensive tool that does not integrate with third party software.
+You will likely come across this assessment with a lot of companies sadly not yet using Worksome.
+In around 20% of cases, CEST is unable to determine whether an assignment is Inside or Outside of IR35.
+It’s a labour-intensive tool that does not integrate with third-party software.
 It also relies on the user understanding IR35 in order to obtain any meaningful decision (which sadly isn’t always going to be the case).

 Need help?
 Get in touch!

 If you would like to find out more about how to determine your projects as ‘Inside IR35’ or ‘Outside IR35’, please email our team at firstname.lastname@example.org.